-Inter-agency cooperation is also needed to. ensure that potential beneficiaries are not only aware of but can readily apply for available incentives.
+Inter-agency cooperation is also needed to, ensure that potential beneficiaries are not only aware of but can readily apply for available incentives.
 'One stop shop' arrangements can significantly reduce taxpayers' compliance costs and help ensure that the incentive reaches its intended beneficiaries.

-Broad guidance on compliance risk management specifically for incentives is provided in Pecho and others (forthcoming).
+Broad guidance on compliance risk management specifically for incentives is provided in Pecho and others (2024).

-P5.4 Forethought, and action, may also be needed, for example, if the evaluation requires information on the situation prior to its implementation that will be hard to obtain subsequently.
+P5.4: Forethought, and action, may also be needed, for example, if the evaluation requires information on the situation prior to its implementation that will be hard to obtain subsequently.

-In countries where the granting and administration of tax incentives is decentralized and/or carried out by both the central and sub-national governments, the various levels of government should, to the extent possible, coordinate to maximize the efficiency and transparency of their efforts.
+In countries where the granting and administration of tax incentives is decentralized and/or carried out by both central and subnational governments, the various levels of government should, to the extent possible, coordinate to maximize the efficiency and transparency of their efforts.

 Though not addressed by this principle, appropriate arrangements may also be needed within the ministry of finance.
-In particular, the ability to undertake meaningful ex ante (and ex post) evaluation of incentives can be one of the major benefits from developing a capable tax policy unit.
+In particular, the ability to undertake meaningful exante (and expost) evaluation of incentives can be one of the major benefits of developing a capable tax policy unit.

-Ex post evaluation, covering both the social benefits and the social costs associated with an incentive, is needed not only to assess, and account publicly for, its success or failure, but also to inform decisions on future incentive policies, including-but more widely than-its termination or reform.
+Ex post evaluation of an incentive-evaluation, that is, after it has been implemented-covering both social benefits and social costs, is needed to assess, and account publicly for, its success or failure.

-In either case, it may be important to recognize potential risks to the credibility of tax policy making, and hence to tax certainty, from any failure to honor commitments already made.
-This may require 'grandfathering' provisions, ensuring that recipients who have received assurances that they will continue to enjoy tax benefits will indeed continue to do so.
+It is also needed to inform decisions on future policies, including-but not only-the termination or reform of the incentive concerned.
+In deciding on either of these courses, it is important to recognize potential risks to the credibility of tax policy making, and hence to tax certainty, from any failure to honor commitments already made.
+This may require 'grandfathering' provisions (as mentioned in P2.4), ensuring that recipients who have received assurances that they will continue to enjoy tax benefits will indeed continue to do so.

-P6.1 The calculation of tax expenditures-covering not only what are here referred to as incentives but also tax preferences with primarily distributional objectives-is a largely mechanical exercise.
+P6.1: The calculation of tax expenditures-covering not only what are referred to here as incentives but also tax preferences with primarily distributional objectives-is a largely mechanical exercise.
 Conceptual nuances do arise, for instance: in defining the benchmark tax system; dealing with interactions between incentives (as when both a rate reduction and base narrowing apply); and from the fractional nature of the VAT (which implies that exemptions within the production chain may actually increase revenue).